1nkblade/1nkblade/README.md

 # Hi there! 👋

 **Welcome to my GitHub profile.**
-Software developer passionate about TypeScript, Python, PHP/Laravel, and open-source.
+Software developer passionate about Python, PHP/Laravel, and open-source.

 <div align="center">